How to Apply

 There are three licence tariffs available, which are Standard, Advanced and Professional.
 A table showing the requirements for each type of licence can be found here.

-Standard 1 Year Advanced 3 Years Professional 5 Years Previous Licence Holders
+Additional Chart Tariff Licensing Standard 1 Year Advanced 3 Years Professional 5 Years New Licence Holders

 As Standard, plus:

-- Up to date certification (gas, electrical and the like)
+- Up to date certification (gas, electrical, fire alarm test certificates etc)

 - No outstanding licence conditions or Enforcement Notices